 • Cerebral arteriovenous malformations are congenital vascular malformations in the brain that result in direct connections between arteries and veins, without intervening capillary beds.

-• They are an uncommon, but notable, cause of strokes and hemorrhages, especially in younger adults.
+• Cerebral arteriovenous malformations are relatively uncommon, but a notable, cause of intracranial hemorrhage, especially in younger adults.

 • Most cerebral arteriovenous malformations are asymptomatic and are discovered incidentally with neuroimaging.